15 SMART Goals Examples for Kids

 “I will get an A in Science class this year so one day I can help find cures for chronic diseases.
 I will do this by reviewing my material for 30 minutes every night and meeting with my teacher as needed.”

-M: This goal can be measured throughout the year by keeping track of test, quiz, and project grades.
+M: This goal can be measured throughout the year by tracking test, quiz, and project grades.

-A: This is an achievable goal, as long as the child takes the appropriate steps and meets his milestones.
+A: This goal is achievable as long as the child takes the appropriate steps and meets his milestones.

-R: This is a relevant goal because the child clearly wants to be a scientist when he grows up.
-Studies have found that children are often more successful in their learning when they recognize that their knowledge can benefit other people, which is true in this case.
+R: This is a relevant goal because the child wants to be a scientist growing up.
+Studies have found that children are often more successful in their learning when they recognize that their knowledge can benefit others, which is true in this case.

 T: The deadline for this goal is the end of the year.